 • Facilitate payment methods and manage currency settings

-Should you decide to use one of Swell's themes, you can also take advantage of our Storefront editor which is accessed through the Swell dashboard.
-This tool allows you to design, edit, and publish content to your storefront in real-time through a visual interface.
+Swell offers a visual theme editor accessed through the admin dashboard.
+This tool allows you to create, edit, and publish content to your storefront in real-time through a visual interface.

 Through the storefront's editor, you can manage various aspects of your storefront such as: